nicholasRenninger/dfasat/README.md

 ### Who do I talk to? ###

 * Sicco Verwer
-* one of his PhD students
+* one of his PhD students: Qin, Nino, or Chris